rafeaaSaayfan/DocBooker/README.md

 Technologies Used:
 HTML, CSS, and JavaScript for the frontend.
-AJAX and jQuery for dynamic scheduling. mySql for managing data and appointments.
+AJAX and jQuery for dynamic scheduling.
+Laravel for managing data and appointments.

 ### Contact:
 For any questions or support, please contact rafeaaSaayfan at rafehsaayfan@gmail.com.